-Overall, when considering all factors negative adjustments are warranted versus most of the sales for site preparation/infrastructure factors.
-The exception is sale #8.
+Negative adjustments are warranted versus most of the sales when considering all site preparation/infrastructure factors.
+The exception is sale #10.
 That property is developed with a public parking lot and structure.
-The project approvals require the developer to build 139 public parking spaces in a parking garage, in addition to the normally required parking for the development.
+The project approvals require the developer to build 139 public garage parking spaces in addition to the normally required parking for the project.
 That factor of course results in a major expense burden for the developer.
 A very large upward adjustment is needed to compensate for that factor, based on the anticipated cost of producing the required public parking spaces.